Boehringer Ingelheim Foundation.

 Christoph Boehringer, Chairman of the Executive Committee, Boehringer Ingelheim Foundation, 2017

-The IMB's offer of maximum research freedom and excellent financial conditions have proved to be compelling: three internationally leading researchers – Christof Niehrs, René Ketting, and Helle Ulrich – could be won as its scientific directors.
-Currently, there are 16 teams of scientists at the IMB researching a variety of topics, including how organisms develop, how they repair their own DNA, and how the stability and activity of genes are regulated.
+From the very start, IMB's offer of maximum research freedom and excellent financial conditions have proved to be compelling: three internationally leading researchers – Christof Niehrs, René Ketting, and Helle Ulrich – have been successfully recruited as its scientific directors.
+At the end of 2017, there were 15 teams of scientists at the IMB focusing on three areas of research: epigenetics, developmental biology and genome stability.